backstage/backstage/.changeset/late-poets-protect.md

 ---
-'@backstage/plugin-scaffolder-backend': patch
+'@backstage/plugin-scaffolder-backend': minor
 ---

-Add enforceAdmins as scaffolder input to branch protection github config
+Add `protectEnforceAdmins` as an option to GitHub publish actions